 Upon submission of the completed dissertation, the doctoral candidate who has successfully completed all requirements for the degree will be scheduled by the chair of her/his dissertation committee, in consultation with other advisory members, to defend the dissertation.
 The College of Graduate Studies will publish the dissertation title, date, time, and location of the defense at least two weeks prior to the defense.
-The defense is open to all members of the University community who wish to attend.
+The defense is open to all members of the university community who wish to attend.
 The dissertation defense is administered by the advisory/dissertation committee according to program guidelines.
-Successful defense of the dissertation must be attested to in writing by all members of the advisory/dissertation committee, the Program Director, and the Dean of the College of Graduate Studies.
+Successful defense of the dissertation must be attested to in writing on the Dissertation Approval Dynamic Form by all members of the advisory/dissertation committee, the Program Director, and the Associate Dean of the College of Graduate Studies.